slatedocs/slate/source/includes/_TransactionMonitoring.md

 		</tr>
 		<tr>
 			<td>phash<br><font color=#446CB3>string</font>, optional</td>
 			<td>Generic payment account unique identifier (Hash).
-This is used when IdentityMind does not natively support the payment type.<br>
+This is used when IdentityMind does not natively support the payment type.<br><br>
 			<b>Note</b>: The hash must be of the full account number, not a masked or tokenized representation.,</td>
 		</tr>
 		<tr>